maxludden/supergene-v2/books/book02/md/chapter-0490.md

 After watching the video, Fang Mingquan's face suddenly became grim.
 He was so excited that he was shivering.

 Although the person in the video used the face blur function and all he could see was his ID name, he had a feeling that this person was Dollar.
 After watching the video seriously, Fang Mingquan was quite surprised.
 "Indeed, it is Dollar.
-Even among revolvers, he is the absolute top.
+Even among evolvers, he is the absolute top.
 I have never seen anything like this."

 Without any hesitation, Fang Mingquan edited the video into a more solid version, ready to show it during his show time.